 Fast and slow food brands alike are jumping on the bandwagon.
 McDonald’s has started selling vegan hamburgers.
 Taco Bell announced an all new, all-vegetarian menu.
 Waitrose in the UK launched a new line of vegan products.
 And according to The Economist, sales of vegan foods in America in the year to June 2018 rose ten times faster than food sales as a whole.

 Celebrities and film producers continue to push the trend, not least of all professional athletes like NFL quarterbacks Aaron Rogers and Tom Brady, whose mostly plant-based diets have now become legendary, dispelling the myth that meat is necessary for protein and strength.
-US celebrities from Beyonce and Miley Cyrus to Arnold Schwarzenegger and Al Gore have spoken out in favor of plant-based diets.
+Other US celebrities from Beyonce and Miley Cyrus to Arnold Schwarzenegger and Al Gore have spoken out in favor of plant-based diets.

 Why the movement?